Metaform/edc-protocols/model/core/information.model.md

 ## 2.2 Classes

 Not all dataspace entities have a concrete _technical_ materialization; some entities may exist as purely logical constructs.
 For example, a `Dataspace Authority` and `Participant Agent` have no representation in the protocol message flows that constitute dataspace interactions.
-This section outlines the classes that constitute the concrete elements of the information model, i.e. those that are represented in protocol message flows.
+This section outlines the classes that comprise the concrete elements of the information model, i.e. those that are represented in protocol message flows.

 ### 2.2.1 Catalog